tahmedge/mm-judgebench/README.md

 **MM-JudgeBench** is the first large-scale benchmark for **multilingual and multimodal judge model evaluation**, covering over **60K pairwise preference instances across 25 typologically diverse languages**.

+*The dataset will be released soon.
+Stay tuned!*

 ---

 ## 📖 Overview